 Strain and Cool

-Cover with plastic wrap and let the strawberry puree cool completely before using.
+Cover with plastic wrap and let it cool completely before using.

-- Baking - It's great to use in cake batter or desserts to get a strong strawberry flavor without messing up the liquid ratios of a recipe, like in my Strawberry Angel Food Cake.
+- Baking - It's great to use in cake batter or desserts to get a strong strawberry flavor without messing up the liquid ratios of a recipe, like adding to my angel cake recipe to make Strawberry Angel Food Cake.

-- Frosting - Because of the consistency, it's also great to add to frostings.
+- Frosting - Because it's not too liquidy, this puree is perfect for flavoring buttercream without messing up the consistency.
 I used it in my Chocolate Strawberry Cake Recipe.

-- Filling - Use it as for fresh fruit filling inside desserts such as tarts, donuts ,or cupcakes - like in my Strawberry Cupcakes.
+- Filling - Use it for fresh fruit filling inside desserts such as strawberry tarts, donuts, or cupcakes - like in my Strawberry Cupcakes.

-- Dessert Toppings - It's really great as a topping on desserts like ice cream or something like my Chocolate Lava Cakes, or over breakfasts such as French toast or your morning granola.
+- Dessert Toppings - It's really great as a topping on desserts like ice cream or desserts like Pavlova, or Strawberry Shortcake.
+Or over breakfasts such as French toast.

 - Drinks - Add your strawberry coulis to drinks for some delicious cocktails or strawberry lemonade.
 You might also like my Strawberry Syrup recipe for this.